LeHack/SPSP/src/python/Readme.md

   pyenv install 3.7.2
   ```

-For this step to complete you may need some system dependencies, e.g. on CentOS make sure you have these pkgs:
+For this step to complete you may need some system dependencies:
 zlib-devel bzip2 bzip2-devel readline-devel sqlite sqlite-devel openssl-devel xz xz-devel libffi-devel libzbar-dev

 ### Setting up the project